deiss/fftocean/README.md

 	apt-get install freeglut3 freeglut3-dev

-Then running `make linux` will compile *FFTOcean* in *bin*.
+Then running `make linux` will compile *fftocean* in *bin*.
 You can run `make clean` to delete the build directory.

 ##### Mac

 You need to have XCode installed on your system.
-Then running `make mac` will compile *FFTOcean* in *bin*.
+Then running `make mac` will compile *fftocean* in *bin*.
 You can run `make clean` to delete the build directory.

 ***